mdx-editor/site/docs/getting-started.md

 ---
-title: Getting Started
+title: Getting started
 slug: getting-started
 position: 0
 ---

-# Getting Started
+# Getting started

 You've decided to give MDXEditor a try?
 That's great, because it does not take a lot of effort.
 While powerful, the component needs little to boot.
 In this article, we will go through the necessary steps to reach "Hello world" state.